-It’s much more likely that you will net a higher profit with ESG stocks than without.
+It’s much more likely that you will get a higher profit with ESG stocks than without.

 Measurable Leadership Strength

-Your typical ESG initiative is a long-term process, and without capable leadership that can foresee long-term outcomes, ESG friendly strategies simply don’t work.
-This makes EST standards doubly important as a metric of success and investment possibility.
+Your typical ESG initiative is a long-term process, and without capable leadership that can foresee long-term outcomes, ESG-friendly strategies simply don’t work.
+This makes ESG standards doubly important as a metric of success and investment possibility.